How do we deal with trauma?

 I hope you found this piece interesting and informative.
 If you are struggling with the effects of trauma right now, remember that most individuals who suffer from a traumatic experience go on to shed the debilitating symptoms and lead happy and healthy lives.
 There is hope!

-Have you tried TF-CBT before, as a practitioner or a patient?
+Have you tried Trauma-Focused Cognitive Behavioral Therapy before, as a practitioner or a patient?
 What did you think of the treatment?
 Do you think we’re on the right track when it comes to treating trauma?
 Let us know your thoughts in the comments section below.

 Thanks for reading!